LOOKING FOR THE BEST HOT SPRINGS IN STEAMBOAT SPRINGS?

 As a Steamboat Springs local, I highly suggest visiting Strawberry Park Hot Springs during a meteor shower.

 Obviously, this might be an impossible challenge for some visitors, but if you’re lucky and a meteor shower occurs during your visit, don’t miss out on a soak in the springs while watching the show.

-Imagine soaking in these pools, followed by a relaxing massage in one of their private huts.
+Imagine soaking up the natural minerals in these pools, then getting pampered in one of their beautiful private massage huts.
 Their massage packages start at $55 and they offer several different packages from traditional massages to aquatic therapy.

 Getting To Strawberry Park Hot Springs From Steamboat

-As stated before, having a four-wheel-drive vehicle during winter months is necessary.
-In summer months, although bumpy at times, the road to reach Strawberry Park is very straightforward.
+As stated before, having a four-wheel drive vehicle during winter months is necessary.
+In summer months, although bumpy at times, the dirt road to reach Strawberry Park is very straightforward.